rayanwaked/rayanwaked/README.md

 - 📱 I’m currently working on Procurity (procurity.app) and Fog
 - 🖥 Swift is my language of focus and choice
 - 🌲 Portland, OR is my home
-- ✈️ I would like to make my way to Seattle or London
+- ✈️ I would like to make my way to Seattle, Boston or London
 - 🏔 I love nature, expecially the mountains

 #### Take a peek at my stats 🔎